Marketing and Promoting Your Organization’s Services

-2. Name at least three practices in maintaining strong public relations.
+2. Name at least three practices for maintaining strong public relations.
 See Managing Your Image (Public Relations).

-3. What is media relations?
+3. What are media relations?
 See What’s Advertising, Marketing, Promotion, Public Relations and Publicity, and Sales? and Managing Media Relations.

-4. Name at least three practices in maintaining strong media relations.
+4. Name at least three practices for maintaining strong media relations.
 See Managing Media Relations.

-1. What is sales?
+1. What are sales?
 See What’s Advertising, Marketing, Promotion, Public Relations and Publicity, and Sales? and What is Sales?

 2. What are some basic steps in the sales process?
 See Understanding the Sales Process.

-1. What are some basic steps in the maintaining high-quality customer service?
+1. What are some basic steps in maintaining high-quality customer service?
 See Customer Service.